Updated on 5 July 2024

 Sea surface temperature anomaly plot

-Figure 1: Detrended SST anomalies February 2024 with respect to 1976-2014 climatology using ERSST v5 data.
+Figure 1: Detrended SST anomalies for May 2024 with respect to 1976-2014 climatology using ERSST v5 data.
 Red (blue) shades show regions of relative warming (cooling).
 The tropical Pacific Ocean Nino3.4 Region is outlined in red.
 The Indian Ocean Dipole index is the difference between average SST anomalies over the western Indian Ocean (black solid box) and the eastern Indian Ocean (black dotted box).

 Observed Nino3.4 index